 Now, before you start getting all squeamish on me, you have to understand one thing.
 Just because eating dog meat is repulsive to most Americans doesn’t mean it’s repulsive to others.

 Despite what you may hear or read, a lot of dogs are kept as pets in the Philippines.
 They’re sold in pet stores just like in other places.
 Even some dogs we think are stray are actually pets that aren’t being kept in their yards or leashed.
 Yes, there are leash laws in the Philippines too.

 Some of the strays are actually the offspring of pets - offspring the owners don’t want to keep or properly get rid of (by giving away, selling, whatever).

 Sometimes dogs wear out their welcome, or so it seems.
 They’re considered cute when they’re puppies and that cuteness wears off when they reach adulthood.
-I’ve seen dogs “disappear” when the owners no longer felt like feeding or caring for them.
+I’ve seen them “disappear” when the owners no longer feel like feeding or caring for them.

-One thing I’ve learned is that the local Negritos have no misgivings about eating dog meat.
-When people don’t want their dogs anymore, some of the dogs are sold to Negritos.
+One thing I’ve learned is that certain local Negrito tribes have no misgivings about eating dog meat.
+When people don’t want their dogs anymore, some of them sell them to one tribe or another.
 They don’t care what the Negritos do with them.

-As repulsive as it may be, it doesn’t seem as repulsive as the eating of dog meat in China.
-If you use the image search functions of any of the popular search engines, most of the pictures you’ll find of dogs being cleaned and butchered are taken in China.
+As repulsive as it is, it doesn’t seem as repulsive as the eating of dog meat in China.
+If you use the image search functions of any of the popular search engines, most of the pictures you’ll find of dogs being cleaned and butchered come from China.